AugustinCablant/RL_project/README.md

 ### Assignment Task

-Your primary task is to create and integrate a training script named `train.py` within this framework.
+The task is to create and integrate a training script named `train.py` within this framework.
 This script should encompass the training logic for your agent, adhering to the specifications outlined in the `interface.py` file.
 Specifically, you are expected to:

 - Develop an `Agent` class that conforms to the protocol defined in `interface.py`.
 This class should encapsulate the functionality for your agent, including the ability to:
   - Decide on actions based on observations from the environment.